 See our full review on CyberGhost to learn more!

-IPVanish has suffered greatly in recent times due to its embroilment in certain… shall we say, unfortunate incidents.
+IPVanish has suffered greatly in recent times due to its embroilment in certain… shall we say, “No-logging VPN led Homeland Security to the comcast user” is an unfortunate incidents.
 Yet aside from that, take note that they are under new management and hopefully such things will become just speed bumps in their past.

 Moving those incidents aside, they remain a VPN giant in the field and boast speeds that are impressive.
 Luckily for that, since if you have any complaints about their speed, there isn’t much you can do as they force 256-bit encryption on everyone without exception.